scottjbarr/coinmarketcap/README.md

 ## Example Usage

-A binary has been provided to show some example usage for the "Quotes Latest" call.
+A `coinmarketcap-client` binary has been provided to show some example usage for the "Quotes Latest" call.

 ```
 $ API_KEY=xxx go run cmd/coinmarketcap-client/main.go --symbols BSV,ETH --convert AUD